ppp-kohe/autogui/README.md

 A property of
 [`javax.swing.JComponent`](https://docs.oracle.com/en/java/javase/11/docs/api/java.desktop/javax/swing/JComponent.html)
-or it's sub-type will be bound to a pane for embedding the property value as sub-component.
+or its sub-type will be bound to a pane for embedding the property value as sub-component.

 ```java
   import java.awt.*;